carlosperate/microbit-dev-env/README.md

 #### Access the MicroPython REPL
 Once MicroPython is flashed, you will have access to the REPL on the USB CDC serial port, with baud rate 115200 (eg `picocom /dev/ttyACM0 -b 115200` on Linux, `screen /dev/tty.usbmodem* 115200` on OS X, or a tool like putty/TeraTerm on Windows).

-The [microrepl](https://github.com/ntoll/microrepl) tool is also bundled and easily accessible via a provided helper script.
+The [microrepl](https://github.com/ntoll/microrepl) tool (by [Nicholas Tollervey](https://github.com/ntoll))is also bundled and easily accessible via a provided helper script.
 If you'd like to access the micro:bit REPL using your host computer terminal/console you can simply run the following Python (2 or 3) script:

 ```bash
 python upy_repl.py
 ```

 If you are running Windows you might need to install the microbit driver, which can be found at: https://developer.mbed.org/handbook/Windows-serial-configuration

+#### Access the MicroPython file system
+MicroPython implements a simple file system inside the micro:bit flash, allowing you to read and write small files.
+The [microfs](https://github.com/ntoll/microfs) Python command line utility (by the great [Nicholas Tollervey](https://github.com/ntoll) again), is bundled with a wrapper script to enable easy access from the host computer.

+You can use the following commands:
+* List the files on the micro:bit: `python upy_fs.py ls`
+* Copy a file onto the micro:bit: `python upy_fs.py put path/to/local.txt`
+* Get a file from the micro:bit: `python upy_fs.py get remote.txt`
+* Delete a file on the micro:bit: `python upy_fs.py rm foo.txt`
+* More info in the built-in help: `python upy_fs.py --help`

 ### MakeCode